 The Asset Data Specification will be supplied to the successful applicant but any costs associated with the construction of an asset specification data base must be included.
 There may be some attributes required that cannot be collected from this type of survey but allowance should be made for non-mandatory item entry.

-Additional images of some assets (point items) will be required in jpg format and should be referenced in the extracted data file.0
+Additional images of some assets (point items) will be required in jpg format and should be referenced in the extracted data file.

+The contract term will run for 5 months from 21st October 2019 to 31st March 2020.
+The latest expiry date of the contract will be 31st March 2020.